 The Feast of the Epiphany falls on 6 January each year.
 On that day in 1999 the first invitation to talk about the formation of the group was sent out.

 Where does it meet?

-The Epiphany Group does not have a permanent centre but uses premises in various locations throughout Scotland to suit need and demand.
+The Epiphany Group does not have a permanent centre.
+We hold some events and courses online, and use premises in various locations throughout Scotland to suit need and demand.

 The Group works in a dispersed or ‘nomadic’ way, holding events in

 How do I become a member of the Epiphany Group?